 EVERY Autumn, there’s a road trip in Victoria that every lover of food and wine must experience.
 Tastes of Rutherglen is a festival every long weekend in March when two worlds collide – an explosion of taste sensations, where the best chefs unite with old and new wineries in the region to match up food with the glorious liquid gold on off

 er.
 Best of all, if you can’t make it on the long weekend don’t despair – they double up again the following weekend!

-People flock from everywhere, whether it’s coming from the north in your Sydney car rental (500km, along the Hume Highway) or from the south in your Melbourne hire car (300km, mainly along the Hume).
-A then there are plenty who head to the north east Victorian hamlet from Canberra (400km).
+People flock from everywhere, whether it’s coming from the north in a car rental from Sydney (500km, along the Hume Highway) or from Melbourne in the south (300km, mainly along the Hume).
+And then there are plenty who head to the north east Victorian hamlet from Canberra (400km).
 Whatever the direction, the sights and tourist destinations along the way are well worth a stop-off or two.